Satellite downlink scheduling problem: A case study: Solution Approach

 \subsection{Simulated Annealing}

-Simulated Annealing (SA) is a stochastic (global) optimisation technique widely used in the literature for solving various optimisation problems.
+Simulated Annealing (SA) is a stochastic optimisation technique widely used in the literature for solving various optimisation problems.
 SA algorithm is similar to the randomised local search with the exception that the worsening moves can also be accepted.
-We implemented the standard SA based on the $N_{swap}(\pi)$ neighbourhood, see Algorithm~\ref{alg:sa}.

-We use a simple variation of the Simulated Annealing meta-heuristic based on the swap neighbourhood.
+We implemented the standard SA based on the $N_{swap}(\pi)$ neighbourhood (see Algorithm~\ref{alg:sa}).
 In each iteration, we swap two randomly selected elements in $\pi$.
 If the obtained solution is better than $\pi$, we replace $\pi$ with that solution.
 Otherwise, the probability of accepting the solution is $e^\frac{\phi(\pi') - \phi(\pi)}{T}$, where $T$ is the current temperature.
 In each iteration, the temperature decreases linearly from a given initial value $T_0$ to 0.